-To turn your meetings effective, you only need a few special ingredients such as proper structure, preparation, and excellent communication.
-Let us dive into how you can make that happen.
+To turn meetings effective, the enterprise needs a few special ingredients such as proper structure, preparation, and excellent communication.
+Let us dive into how you can make that happen in the enterprise.

 Meetings can be of different categories and each one requires some different considerations.
 Identifying the type of meeting can help you prepare accordingly to conduct meetings that produce useful results.

 These meetings are like routine checkups that may happen once a day or every week.
 These meetings are conducted with the goal of updating team members of the progress, discussing new challenges, and making sure everything is on track.

 The goal of this meeting is to share information regarding any changes, new products, and techniques.

 Decision making meetings are conducted to reach a final decision and the commitment from all members to act on the decision.
 These meetings can often include brainstorming sessions to explore options lead by assessment, ranking and finally voting.

 Troubleshooting meetings utilize problem solving as a group process to address identified problems or developing new strategies for the future.

 Innovation meetings or creative meetings encourage divergent thinking and brainstorming to come up with innovative solutions.
 These meetings are highly inclusive and thrive of collaborative discussions where all opinions are entertained.

 Team building meetings promote group cohesion and include meetings such as kick-off meetings, corporate events, integration trips and more.